Tenants Frequently asked Questions

 Yes.
-Although you will need a guarantor and will need to pay the referencing and holding fees as normal.
+Although you will need a guarantor.
 You are also responsible for the rent and deposit and Cooke & Co do not accept the council bond scheme as payment for deposits.
 The agreement is with you and your guarantor personally for the whole time you reside at the property under the terms of a tenancy and not from whoever provides you with benefit assistance.
 You and your guarantor are responsible for the rent, costs and damage caused by breaches of the tenancy until you have vacated.

 How long do I have to have been employed to be a tenant?

 To be accepted by Cooke & Co as a tenant, you must have been in full time employment with the same company for a period of at least 6 months or more.

 But I am just about to start a new job here?

 Then you will need a guarantor.
 This is someone who has been in full time employment for 6 months or more and who knows and trusts you enough to agree to pay your rent for you if you are unable to do so i.e. a parent, friend, relative or an employer.

 When is Rent Due?

 Rent is usually paid per calendar month in advance.
 The payments shall be made to Cooke & Co.
 When calculating your expenses please remember to take into account all utilities you will also have to pay, on top of the rent due.
 Remember when calculating rent payments, you always pay for the month that you will be living at the property before that period starts so you don't get this back at the end of the tenancy.